lessonly/lldevconfig/README.md

 # Lessonly Local Dev Config

-This project is intended for the purposes of making it easy to share and maintain development environtment configuration for lessonly developers.
+This project is intended for the purposes of making it easy to share and maintain development environment configuration for lessonly developers.

 When you receive your Lessonly MacBook, start here before setting up other tools.